John DeDakis

 In Fake, John's fifth Lark Chadwick novel, Lark is thrust into a media-bashing frenzy at a time when facts are suspect and reporters are targets. ("A gripping, topical tale about the difficulties of discerning the truth in the new world of fake news." ~Kirkus).

 Each book in the Lark Chadwick series is written to stand alone -- they don't need to be read in order.
+John is a member of Mystery Writers of America, Sisters in Crime, and International Thriller Writers.

 John's literary agent since 2004 is Barbara Casey and he's working with agent Garry Dinnerman of Beverly Grant Associates (BGA) to bring the screenplay adaptations of his novels to the attention of Hollywood.